felicitia/FrUITeR/index.md

 5. Similar to step 4, go to `utility_evaluator_example.ipynb` and run it by clicking the 'Run' button.
 It will output `craftdroid_utility.csv` in the `output/` folder located in the home page.
 You can compare your output with our example [craftdroid_utility.csv](https://github.com/felicitia/TestAnalyzer/blob/master/output/craftdroid_utility.csv) to make sure it's correct.
 The utility metrics are shown in the right-most columns.

 **Congratulations!
 Now you have successfully run FrUITeR's three components with simple examples.
-You can proceed to fully reproduce the results of the 11,917 test reuse cases from the 20 subject apps following the instructions below.**
+You can proceed to fully reproduce the results of the all the test reuse cases from the 20 subject apps following the instructions below.**

 # Fully Reproduce and Reuse

-This section describes how to fully reproduce all the experiments (i.e., output the results of the 11,917 test reuse cases) studied in our ESEC/FSE 2020 paper.
+This section describes how to fully reproduce all the experiments (i.e., output the results of all the test reuse cases) studied in our ESEC/FSE 2020 paper.
 We will also explain how to reuse FrUITeR to run your own experiments.

 ## Event Extractor

 ### Fully Reproduce Event Extractor
-The [Quick Start](#quick-start) showed how to run Event Extractor using the app *Wish* as an example.
+The [Quick Start](#event-extractor) showed how to run Event Extractor using the app *Wish* as an example.
 Similarly, to fully reproduce Event Extractor with all the 20 subject apps, you can follow the same steps and simply replace the parameter `Wish.RepresentativeTests` in step 3 to another app `{APP_NAME}.RepresentativeTests`, such as `Etsy.RepresentativeTests` and `abc.RepresentativeTests`.

 The `{APP_NAME}` of our 20 subject apps can be found in Event Extractor's repository ([link](https://github.com/felicitia/EventExtractor/tree/master/src/main/jib/classes)).
 The corresponding `*.apk` files of the 20 apps can be downloaded [here](https://github.com/felicitia/TestBenchmark-Java-client/tree/master/subjects).